China's luxury buyers pull back as economy slows

 Hong Kong and Macau accounted for about 43 percent of Chow Tai Fook's revenues, with the remainder coming from China.

-Shares of Chow Tai Fook touched HK$9.55, their lowest since June 28, lagging a 1.6 percent drop in the benchmark Hang Seng Index.
+Shares of Chow Tai Fook touched HK$9.55, their lowest since June 28, lagging a 1.6 percent drop in the benchmark Hang Seng Index .HSI.

 The number of mainland tourist arriving in Hong Kong was down 4.8 percent month-over-month in May at 2.53 million.